sylhare/Type-on-Strap/README.md

 layout: page
 title: "About"
 subtitle: "This is a subtitle"

-# Add a feature-image to the post
 feature-img: "assets/img/sample.png"
+permalink: /about.html               # Set a permalink your your page
+hide: true                           # Prevent the page title to appear in the navbar
 tags: [sample, markdown, html]

-# Set a permalink your your page
-permalink: /about.html

-# to prevent the page from showing up in the header's navigation bar (visitors can still visit the URL through other means).
-hide: true
 ---
 ```

+The hide only hides your page from the navigation bar, it is however still generated and can be access through its link.
+Use the `_draft` folder to keep files from being generated on your site.

 ### Layout: Bootstrap